 The 16/8 method is probably the most popular option which is fasting for 16 hours, including sleep and 8 hours of eating window.
 Also, you have to trade breakfast for a cup of non-caloric fluid like coffee and have lunch as the first meal of the day.
 Suppose you are fasting from 9 pm to 1 noon– equals 16 hours of fasting.
 You can also try another option which is to skip dinner: eat breakfast and lunch within 8 hours — for instance, 8 am to 2 pm — and then don’t eat again until 8 am the next morning.
 Makes a “16 hours without eating and 8 hours eating window” option.

-There are many versions of intermittent fasting, but this 16/8 method is the most recommended one as a first option.
+There are many versions of Intermittent fasting can be adapted smoothly to your lifestyle by using apps like DoFasting that helps to track fasting times, but this 16/8 method is the most recommended one as a first option.
 It’s often more effective and generally easy to do that does not require counting calories.
 You can do 16/8 fast as often as you like as long as you are comfortable with it—for instance twice/thrice a week, or on weekdays only.

 You should drink enough fluids during these kinds of fasts.
 Water should be the first choice here, but coffee and tea are also great options (without sugar of course).
 During longer fasts, it can be wise to add some salt, or drink bouillon.
 These kinds of fasting are about eating all that your body needs, while still allowing it to sometimes briefly rest from constant feeding.